Ghosts, ghouls, witches and wizards will appear on streets this weekend for haunted Halloween festivities.

 Increasingly, communities are open to the idea of little superheroes and creative characters knocking on doors on October 31.

-Research released by Woolworths last year suggested seven in 10 households with kids between five and 14 celebrate the event.
+Research released by Woolworths in 2016 suggested seven in 10 households with kids aged between five and 14 celebrate the event.

 While Australians might look to the US for Halloween ideas, the tradition has far older European roots.